 1972: Funds were allocated for Ornea Cottage, to serve the programs for children and youths.

 1974: Reverend Dobrer moved on, and the church was without a minister for a year.
-Church attendance declined, Board meetings became combative.
 Eventually it was decided to hire a part-time minister.

 1979: Reverend Arnason announced that he was ready to move on, and after a one-year search Mark Belletini, age 30, another recent graduate from Starr King School for the Ministry, was selected.
-The fact that he was the first openly homosexual minister in the Unitarian Universalist church raised eyebrows, but turned out to present no problem.
+He was the first openly gay minister in the Unitarian Universalist church.

-1987: The church was doing well financially, reporting a budget of $48,658.
-Volunteers improved the grounds, planting new gardens, built closets and shelves in the library, remodeled the kitchen, and painted Ornea Cottage.
-Complete “expense and revenue” double entry books were used for the first time, with a “computerized set.”
-But although membership had recovered, there was no growth, and little turnover in leadership.
+1987: Volunteers improved the grounds, planting new gardens, built closets and shelves in the library, remodeled the kitchen, and painted Ornea Cottage.
 Reverend Mark began the five year process of working on the new hymnal.
-He also said he thought the church was stagnating, and initiated a period of self-study and long-range planning.

 1995: A resolution was adopted changing the name of the church to Starr King Unitarian Universalist Church.

 1998: After 18 years, Reverend Mark felt he needed a change, so he sought and found a new church home.
 The church began a year with an interim minister, David McFarland, who changed the sanctuary seating and introduced children’s story time into the worship service.

 1999: The congregation selected Reverend Katie Kandarian to be the new settled minister.